 Conducted by MTM, one of the United Kingdom’s top research and strategy consultancies, and involving 30 OTT service providers in the UK, Dutch and German markets, the research revealed that despite a number of barriers to entry, industry participants expect to see steady growth of premium OTT service in all three European regions.
 In fact, the UK market is expected to grow from £110-130 million in 2013 to £390 million in 2017, while the Dutch market is expected to grow from €15-20 million in 2013 to €190 million in 2017.
 Industry participants expect to see slower growth in Germany, with the premium OTT market expected to increase from €30-35 million in 2013 to €117 million in 2017.
 Lower broadband penetration in Germany is a contributor to the region’s slower growth rate.

-“The next three years will be a real turning point for the premium OTT market,” said Gene Hoffman, chief executive officer and chairman at Vindicia.
+“The next three years will be a real turning point for the premium OTT market,” said Gene Hoffman, chief executive officer at Vindicia.
 “Broadband penetration levels are rising, connected devices are becoming increasingly accessible and favorable regulations are being introduced, which is paving the way for OTT providers.
 The emergence of leading players, such as Netflix, is also fuelling competition and investment in premium OTT business models, while at the same time driving consumer awareness and adoption.”

 According to premium OTT service providers, other barriers include exclusivity of access to high-quality, high-appeal content, consumer consciousness and cultural factors.
 Exclusivity in particular is a primary battlefield for mass-market services, with content licensing costs inflating as large OTT businesses, including Netflix and Amazon, invest in long-term, exclusive and global studio licensing deals.
 At the other end of the market, those building out niche subscription businesses will need access to high-value, high-volume specialist content.